realworldocaml/book/en/compiler-output-formats.md

 } with compare
 ```

+We need to run the Camlp4 binary with the library paths to Comparelib and
-Now create a shell script that runs Camlp4 directly.
+Type_conv.
+Let's use a small shell script to wrap this invocation.

 ```bash
 #!/bin/sh